etdirksen/Kickstarter-Analysis/Written_Report_Template.md

 	- Some limitations of the data set are that we aren't able to explain why Theater Kickstarters launched during the month of May were so successful, we only know that that month had the highest number of successes.
 Similarly, we are also not able to explain why Theater Kickstarters launched during that month also had the highest percentage of failure.
 This is because there is not metric or data to determine how popular the individual plays were.

 - What are some other possible tables and/or graphs that we could create?
 	- To help **Louise**, we could create a table that measures the percentage of successful/failed/canceled plays based on data from the Date Created Conversion date and Date Ended Conversion data.
-This would show the success/failure/cancel rate of plays based on how long they were available.
+This would show the success/failure/cancel rate of plays based on how long they were available for attending to the public.